gavinksong/cs162-group/doc/project1.md

 ### Algorithms

 ##### At every thread tick
 We will increment the current thread's `recent_cpu` value.
 If `ticks` is divisible by 4, we will recompute the thread's priority and clamp it between `PRI_MIN` and `PRI_MAX`.
 If `ticks` is divisible by `TIMER_FREQ`, we will update `load_avg`, recompute the priorities of all threads, and redistribute the threads to the correct queues.
 We can perform these last two steps in one pass over `all_list`.
 For each thread, we will recompute its priority, and then send it to the back of the appropriate ready queue.
+As we do this, we will also determine the highest new priority value and store it in `queue_index`.
+If there are no non-idle threads, we will set `queue_index` to -1.

 ##### Choosing the next thread to run
 First, the current thread should be pushed to the back of the appropriate ready queue.
-Then, the ready queues should be checked in order of descending priority.
-If all the queues are empty, we will return the idle thread.
-Otherwise, we will pop the thread from the head of the first non-empty queue and return it.
+If the index of this queue is higher than `queue_index`, we will update `queue_index` to this value.
+Next, we will check the queue at index `queue_index`.
+If it is non-empty, we will pop the next thread in this queue and return it.
+Otherwise, we will decrement `queue_index`, and try again.
+If `queue_index` reaches -1, we will return the idle thread.

 ### Synchronization
 All the code runs inside the timer interrupt, so there shouldn't be any synchronization issues.

 ### Rationale

-##### Finding the non-empty queue with the highest priority
-WE SHOULD PROBABLY STORE THE INDEX OF THIS QUEUE SO WE DON'T HAVE TO SEARCH EVERY TIME.
-BUT IM TIRED.
+Our strategy was to try to put most of the computation in the per-second update.
+We quickly realized that the priority of ready threads only had to be updated once per second, since `nice` and `recent_cpu` values can only change for the running thread.
+This also meant we only had to move READY threads between queues once per second.
+And this in turn implied that the index of the highest priority non-empty queue only changed if the priority of the RUNNING thread had changed.
+We exploited this by confining the code for updating and moving READY threads to the per-second update and keeping track of a `queue_index`.

+##### Queue index
+We chose to keep track of `queue_index` rather than try to find the non-empty queue with the highest priority with each call to `next_thread_to_run()`.
+Between per-second updates, keeping track of this index is easy because the priority of threads only change while they are running on the processor.
+Since thread-switches happen 25 times per second, the total amount of time saved during thread-switching is definitely worth having to recompute `queue_index` every second.

 ##### Iterating over all list
 When we recompute all priorities and redistribute across the ready queues, we could have chosen to make a pass over each ready queue in descending order of priority.
 Instead, we chose to iterate over `all_list`.
-BLAH BLAH BLAH
+Although the first option has the advantage of preserving the order of threads in the queues, we chose the latter option for its simplicity.
+Admittedly, this may cause threads positioned closer to the head of `all_list` to receive slightly more preference.
+However, we are hoping that the mechanics of MLFQS will alleviate this effect.